luminahi/js-stack-using-tdd/README.md

 # JS Stack Using TDD

-A simple exercise applying tdd on a implementation of a stack structure without using js arrays.
+A simple exercise applying tdd in a implementation of a stack structure without using js arrays.